Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Performance Evaluation Using the GEV Distribution

 \section{Performance Evaluation Using\\ the GEV Distribution}

-From the simulation results, it is known that the Gmubel distribution can provide a reasonable fit for the distribution of $\left| {{h_{{\rm{FAS}}}}} \right|$ in general.
-However, small deviations exist in the high-probability and ultra low-probability regions, leading to small gaps between the approximated OP or EC and the simulation results. \emph{These deviations are attributed to several factors.
+From the simulation results, it is known that the Gumbel distribution can provide a reasonable fit for the distribution of $\left| {{h_{{\rm{FAS}}}}} \right|$ in general.
+However, small deviations exist in the high-probability and ultra-low-probability regions, leading to small gaps between the approximate OP and the simulation results.
+These deviations are attributed to several factors.
 First of all, the number of RVs, $N$, is finite, which limits the coverage of extreme values in the Monte-Carlo simulation samples, resulting in small deviations between the actual channel distribution and the fitted Gumbel distribution.
 Second, there are correlations among the channels, and the amount of correlation is dictated by $N$ and $W$.
 Different $N$ and $W$ result in different kurtosis and skewness of the actual FAS channel distribution.
-However, the Gumbel distribution has fixed skewness and kurtosis \cite{gumbel1958statistics}, so it would not fully capture these variations induced by finite sample size and correlations, leading to the observed discrepancies.}
+However, the Gumbel distribution has fixed skewness and kurtosis \cite{gumbel1958statistics}, so it would not fully capture these variations induced by finite sample size and correlations, leading to the observed discrepancies.

 To improve the fitting accuracy, in this section, we fit the distribution of ${\left| {{h_{{\rm{FAS}}}}} \right|}$ using a more flexible GEV distribution, which incorporates a shape parameter $\xi$ to adjust the EVD type and has more flexible skewness and kurtosis to control the symmetry and tail behavior.
 In what follows, we first introduce the process of fitting the distribution of $\left| {{h_{{\rm{FAS}}}}} \right|$ and the parameter estimation for the GEV distribution.
 Then we evaluate the OP and EC using the fitted GEV distribution.
 Finally, we present simulation results to show the superior fitting accuracy of the GEV distribution over the Gumbel distribution, and to verify its advantages in terms of approximation accuracy and computational complexity compared to the existing works.